-5These tools can be used to alter the savings supply in life cycle models, and could possibly be employed to offset the effect of changing the permanent income distribution (Diamond, 1965).
+&lt;sup>5These tools can be used to alter the savings supply in life cycle models, and could possibly be employed to offset the effect of changing the permanent income distribution (Diamond, 1965).

 Finally, I solve a richer version of the simple non-homothetic savings model with idiosyncratic income risk calibrated to United States economy in 2019.
 To calibrate the degree of non-homothetic savings, I target my estimates of savings rates by permanent income quintile and age in the PSID.
-I calculate the impact on average steady state consumption of a lump-sum transfer funded by an increase in average labor income taxes.
-To isolate the effect of my channel, I solve for the direct effect of the redistribution on the permanent income distribution, and calculate the impact of just these changes on average consumption holding household labor supply constant at the original steady state level.
-In this case, the tax acts like a lump-sum permanent income transfer, and any change in capital - and consumption - can be attributed entirely to the direct effect of non-homothetic savings behavior.
-I find that my channel can account for around 1/4 of the overall trade-off in the steady state.
+I calculate the impact on aggregate steady state consumption of a lump-sum transfer funded by an increase in average labor income taxes.
+To isolate the effect of my channel, I repeat this exercise holding household labor supply constant at the original steady state level.
+In this case, the tax acts like a lump-sum transfer, and any change in capital - and consumption - can be attributed entirely to the direct effect of non-homothetic savings behavior.
+I find that my channel can account for around 1/3 of the overall trade-off in the steady state.
 My next step will be to consider the relative importance of my channel over the transition path.